 SIMON B. MANN, ESQ.

 Attorney Simon B. Mann is the managing partner at Mann Law Firm, P.C.
 He is a 2000 graduate of Skidmore College with a B.A. in Business, and is a 2005 graduate of Suffolk University Law School.
 Simon is licensed to practice before the Massachusetts District and Superior Courts, and the U.S. District Court.
-Attorney Mann is a member of the Massachusetts Bar Association, and a member of the Massachusetts Trial Academy since 2013.
+Attorney Mann is a member of the Massachusetts Bar Association.

 Timothy D. Rodden, Jr.